“We’re project managers: we’re not politicians.”

 Understanding the Stakeholder Landscape

-The first thing I like to do to reveal the political dimension of a project, is draw out a map of all of the stakeholders.
+The first thing I like to do to reveal the political dimension of a project is to draw out a map of all of the stakeholders.
 Two approaches work particularly well.

 Allocate each stakeholder into their circle.
 I sometimes use placing left to right to represent different levels of opposition or support to my project.
 Or positioning top to bottom to denote strength of influence.
 This is a quick and easy chart to create.